AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 </div>

-**The interesting thing to notice here is that the output is sorted by the frequency of a country in our outputted data: values created in a window function and not the aggregation itself.** In this case, we have 3 Israeli users and thus that country appears on top.
+**The interesting thing to notice here is that the output is sorted by the frequency of a country in our outputted data: values created in a window function and not the aggregation itself.** In this case, we have 3 Israeli users and thus users with that country appear on top.
 I find this useful when I aggregate data for users and what interests me is another parameter I used in the group by, sorting the output using that (for example similar passwords when it comes to fraud).

 If you've run a few window functions you probably used this method; maybe also in a group by query without noticing.
 In comparison to the next parts, this also makes sense technically: an `ORDER BY` clause is evaluated after the `GROUP BY`, `HAVING` and even `SELECT`.
 So ordering by a vector created on the fly doesn't yet create 'tension' between the Window Function and `GROUP BY` being selected together.